 The Woodland Trail at Kingston Lacy

-The woodland trail will lead you through beautiful forest and along old carriage drives that were created by the Bankes family.
+The woodland trail will lead you through beautiful woodland and along old carriage drives that were created by the Bankes family.
 It reveals stunning views of the house and parkland and you might even come across the estate's herd of Red Ruby cattle along the way.
 Why not stop for a picnic at the natural play area and see how much wildlife you can spot.

 Kingston lacy car park